Recruitment and Retention in Social Services: Unlocking the Sector’s Job Creation Potential

 - Social Services

-Social Services Europe is a network made up of Caritas Europe, the European Council for non-profit organisations (CEDAG), the European Association of Service providers for People with Disabilities (EASPD), the European Platform for Rehabilitation (EPR), Eurodiaconia, the European Federation of National Organisations Working with the Homeless (FEANTSA), Solidar, and the Red Cross EU Office.
+Social Services Europe is a network made up of Caritas Europa, the European Council for non-profit organisations (CEDAG), the European Association of Service providers for People with Disabilities (EASPD), the European Platform for Rehabilitation (EPR), Eurodiaconia, the European Federation of National Organisations Working with the Homeless (FEANTSA), Solidar, and the Red Cross EU Office.
 It aims to strengthen the profile and position of social services, and promote the role of not-for-profit social service providers in Europe.